beckmana/Flashcard-o-matic/README.md

 The Edit Deck screen has the following features:

-* The path to this screen should include the deckId(i.e., /decks/:deckId/edit).
+* The path to this screen includes the deckId(i.e., /decks/:deckId/edit).
 * There is a breadcrumb navigation bar with a link to home /, followed by the name of the deck being edited, and finally the text Edit Deck (e.g., Home/Rendering in React/Edit Deck).
 * It displays the same form as the Create Deck screen, except it is pre-filled with information for the existing deck.
 The user can edit and update the form.
 * If the user clicks "Cancel", the user is taken to the Deck screen.